podlove/podlove-specifications/podlove-streaming-extension.md

 ### <pse:webbook-registration> ###

 The feed only contains basic metadata about scheduled live shows.
 If you are interested in realtime information about a running livestream you can consider registering to a webhook.
-The webhook is usually provided by streaming backend of the podcaster.
+The webhook is usually provided the by streaming backend of the podcaster.

 This way you can get realtime information: